vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-To combine all the states and translate them into the current state, lets create a new publisher that will start the validation
+To combine all the states and translate them into the current state, let's create a new publisher that will start the validation

 ```swift
  func startValidation() {